 Once you are all set up with an account on the PokerBros app, we recommend trying the free-to-play gold lobby games to get a feel for the software.
 The gold-coin tables have the same interface as the private club tables.

-After you get get comfortable with the software, you probably want to find a private club so you can play for real money.
+After you get get comfortable with the software, you probably want to find a private club so you can play with friends.

 If you are unable to find a PokerBros club through someone you know personally, the next step would be to do some research online.
 A search for "PokerBros clubs" on Google, Facebook, Instagram or Reddit should return options for you to sort through.

-Look for reviews and posts on social media and see how long it takes for someone to respond to your inquiry and how the interact with you.
+Look for reviews and posts on social media and see how long it takes for someone to respond to your inquiry and how they interact with you.

 There are a few ways PokerBros clubs can distinguish themselves.
 The most obvious are different player pools and different game selection.
 True private clubs will have a totally unique player pool and may offer a unique selection of tables.